7be/PMsa/README.md

 # PMsa
-Particulate matter small area: we use a bunch of Pi 0W and PM sensors do gether data of PM distribution in a small area
+Particulate matter small area: a client-master measurement system to gather data via W-LAN

+Preface:
+The master system service a wireless network on which the client systems connect to.
+Data gathered will be stored by a ssh connection to 'master.dcaiti'.
+For time synchronization a NTP service runs on this master, which polls its timedata from a gpsd-service.